Jonathan-Wessel/WildSight/README.md

 # WildSight — Senior Design Project (Computer Vision + LoRaWAN “Track & Trace”)

-RhinoGuard is a senior design project focused on **detecting and tracking rhinos using computer vision** and relaying lightweight event data over **LoRaWAN** to a cloud dashboard.
+Wildsight is a senior design project focused on **detecting and tracking rhinos using computer vision** and relaying lightweight event data over **LoRaWAN** to a cloud dashboard.
 The goal is a field-deployable system that can help conservation teams **monitor animal presence and movement**, support **early warning** workflows, and enable **traceability** of sightings across time and location.

 > This repository contains the embedded LoRaWAN transmitter portion of the system (ESP32 + RFM9x), along with notes on how it fits into the end-to-end pipeline.